 Determining whether investments in subsidiaries is impaired requires an estimation to the recoverable amounts of the investments in subsidiaries.
 The recoverable amounts of the investments in subsidiaries are estimated based on net asset value of the subsidiary having regard to the fair value of the investment properties held by its subsidiaries.
-Management has evaluated the recoverability of the investment based on such estimates.
+Management has evaluated the recoverability of the investments based on such estimates.

-An increase/decrease by 5% in net asset value of the subsidiary will increase/decrease the Company's profit/loss for the year by RMB 7,037,000 (2021 - RMB 3,084,000).
+An increase/decrease by 5% in net asset value of the subsidiary will increase/decrease the Company's profit/loss for the year by RMB 5,226,000 (2022 - RMB 7,037,000).